-Development for large scale residential developments where the site area is more than 6,000m2 result in neighbourhoods that:
+Large scale residential developments where the site area is more than $6,000\text{m}^2$ result in neighbourhoods that:

-- are interconnected by safe, legible and permeable a. movement networks, this may include the establishment or extension of public streets and pathways; - are integrated with surrounding existing and b. approved developments; - develop in a manner that does not compromise the ability for adjoining sites to develop in a logical, sequential and integrated manner; - d. provide or have convenient access to centrally located local parks and a network of open space; - promote accessibility to parks and open space, transport facilities, neighbourhood hubs and community facilities.
+- a. are interconnected by safe, legible and permeable movement networks, (this may include the establishment or extension of public streets and pathways); - are integrated with surrounding existing and approved developments by having; - an outward focus that addresses surrounding streets, open space and other areas of public realm; - a sensitive interface to established lower intensity residential development such as using landscaped buffers with screen tree planting, increasing setbacks and providing a transition in development intensity; - include a mix of different dwelling/building designs providing interest and variety without monotony or repetition over large areas; - include a diverse mix of different dwelling sizes with varied bedroom numbers that can meet the needs of a broad range of different households through different life stages; - e. develop in a manner that does not compromise the ability for adjoining sites to develop in a logical, sequential and integrated manner; - f. provide or have convenient access to centrally located local parks and a network of open space; - g. promote accessibility to parks and open space, transport facilities, neighbourhood hubs and community facilities.